fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 ### Transcription Experience
 - What was your experience with the handwriting?
 What did you learn or get better at along the way?
+- How did you use (or not) the meaning of the texts to transcribe them?
+- Was it easier to transcribe those texts that you felt some connection to?

+### Critical Reflection
+- This is the most important aspect of your essay!
 - We talked in class (21st) a lot about the experience of text.
 How did the transcription project confirm or complicate the notions of text?
+- How does transcription fit into digital history?
+Namely, how can transcription projects increase the utility of digital history research?
+What are the dangers?
+- How can we use our previous abstract/theoretical readings to evaluate the pros and cons of transcription and text mining generally?

 ## Grading